swanandkatdare/swanandkatdare/README.md

 **Email remark**

-If you have an offer, opportunity, or introduction that might make my life more interesting, then definitely e-mail me at `katdare.swanand [at] gmail.com` .
+If you have an offer, opportunity, or introduction that might make my life more interesting, then definitely e-mail me at `katdare.swanand@gmail.com` .
 I’ll only respond to those proposals that are a good match for my schedule and interests.